Crying the Neck: Ceremony

-Sometimes the ceremony is given in the Cornish Language:

-An Tregher (the reaper) – “Yma genef!
-Yma genef!
-Yma genef!”

-An Re erel (the others) – “Pandr’us genes?
-Pandr’us genes?
-Pandr’us genes?”
+Sometimes the ceremony is given in the Cornish Language, here between An Tregher (the reaper) and An Re erel (the others):

-An Tregher – “Pen Yar!
-Pen Yar!
-Pen Yar!”

-An Re erel – “Houra!
-Houra!
-Houra!”

 Robert Hunt wrote in his Popular Romances of the West of England that the neck would be hung in the farmhouse after the ceremony.

 Modern popular culture

 In a harvest scene in the third episode of the second series of the 2015 of Poldark, Francis Poldark performs the tradition at Trenwith, his estate.

 In a harvest scene in the third episode of supernatural drama The Living and the Dead (S01 E03), Charlotte Appleby performs the tradition at her husband's family farm, which she manages.